OWH-projects/tripwire/README.md

 tripwire
 ========

-a thing to do a thing in the thing.
+A collection of scrapers and names to look for in scraped content, complete with alert system.